redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.q.md

 ```
 /// type=SS, answer=[4]

-What is the purpose of the `<!Doctype html>`?
+What is the purpose of the `<!Doctype>`?

 - It serves as the comment section of HTML.

 - It is the portal for saving files.

-- It is the documentator of HTML.
+- It is the documentation of HTML.

 - It defines the type of document.